gbanne12/PowerAppTestTemplate/README.md

 ```

 ## Copilot Pane
-When copilot is enabled the copilot pane is automatically opened following login to the app and whenever the ```page.goTo()``` method above is called.
-The pane is opened after all the page content is loaded and can interfere with the test run and needs to be closed.
+When copilot is enabled for the app, the copilot pane is automatically opened following login and whenever the ```page.goTo()``` method above is called.
+The pane is opened after all the page content is loaded and can gain focus which can cause the test to fail.

-This project shows an example of how to do so by updating the page.goTo() method to wait for and close the pane.
-This is done as part of the test fixture at ```tests/fixtures/test-fixtures.ts```.
+This project shows an example of how to do so by updating Playwright's ```page.goTo()``` method to wait for and close the pane when it appears.
+This is done as part of the updated ```page``` test fixture at ```tests/fixtures/test-fixtures.ts```.

 ## Test Generator